 The Urban Living Room is made up of four individual character areas; the ‘Trading Plaza, ‘High-Rise Cluster,’ ‘Transport Hub’ and the ‘Performance Park’ – each zone tells a story and has a distinctive personality.
 The Urban Living Room is a unique part of a city that will globally position Qianhai as a destination.
 Easily recognisable, it forms a landmark which will become synonymous with Qianhai, a landmark to be known and recognised throughout the world.

 2. Antwerp Law Courts, Belgium

 The site for the law courts is at the Bolivarplaats, on the southern edge of Antwerp’s central area, where the urban fabric is broken by a massive motorway interchange, cutting off the boulevard that leads into the city.
 The concept for the new law courts for the city of Antwerp is to design a new gateway building for the city, one without monumentality but with a roof form generated from perspective lines and inspired by Flemish paintings of barges passing along countryside canals.

 The scheme inverts the traditional arrangement of a law courts by placing hearing rooms and public space at the top of the building ensuring abundant daylight and views across the city.
 The private spaces below face onto courtyards that provide quiet and naturally lit spaces contributing to a calming environment.
 The Law Courts extend to incorporate connections to parks, bridges and road network, allowing clear views from the street and developing the city skyline.
-This building is a key inspiration to the master plan for the city’s Nieuw Zuid (New South) which the team have developed with the City of Antwerp.
+This building designed by Richard Rogers is a key inspiration to the master plan for the city’s Nieuw Zuid (New South) which the team have developed with the City of Antwerp.